How will a nutritionist help me be healthier? Read this.

 For my client’s privacy, I’m not going to share with you her real name or the text of the emails she sent.
 I’m only sharing with you my emails and advice.

-Hallie is a 23-year-old female living in the northeast United States.
+Hallie is a 23-year-old female living in the northwest United States.
 She’s 5’3” and 125 pounds.
 She lists herself as vegan, lactose intolerant and gluten sensitive.
 She has many health goals.
 Among them are:

 - lose fat